 In my free time, (when I’m not writing!)
 I enjoy hunting, fishing, and shooting guns.
 If it’s rainy, then I’ll read, play guitar, or go mess with a woodworking project.
 I spend a lot of time at my church and with my family, because those are the two most important things in my life.

 Whenever I write, I always strive to inspire people to do real things and live fuller lives.
 Henry Thoreau once said, “If you have built castles in the air, your work need not be lost; that is where they should be.
 Now put the foundations under them.”

-Subscribe to my monthly newsletter to receive exclusive content and hear about special offers and updates before everyone else!
+Subscribe to my newsletter to receive exclusive content and hear about special offers and updates before everyone else!